kevinlin1/text-classifier/README.md

 [^2]: Kevin Lin.
 2021.
 Do Abstractions Have Politics?
 Toward a More Critical Algorithm Analysis.
 In 2021 Conference on Research in Equitable and Sustained Participation in Engineering, Computing, and Technology (RESPECT). <https://doi.org/10.1109/RESPECT51740.2021.9620635>

-[^3]: Amy J. Ko, Alannah Oleson, Neil Ryan, Yim Register, Benjamin Xie, Mina Tari, Matthew Davidson, Stefania Druga, and Dastyni Loksa.
+[^3]: Amy J. Ko, Alannah Oleson, Mara Kirdani-Ryan, Yim Register, Benjamin Xie, Mina Tari, Matthew Davidson, Stefania Druga, and Dastyni Loksa.
 2020.
 It is time for more critical CS education.
 In Commun.
 ACM 63, 11 (November 2020), 31–33. <https://doi.org/10.1145/3424000>

 > ⚠️ Machine learning models are trained on human-selected and human-generated datasets.
 Such models reproduce the bias inherent in the data.
 The included data representation algorithms also encode overly-simplistic assumptions about natural language by treating each occurrence of a word as independent from all other words in the text.
 Any usage of a word, no matter the context, is considered equally toxic.
 Don't use this in a real system!
 Furthermore, when the Conversation AI team first built toxicity models, they found that their models [incorrectly learned to associate the names of frequently-attacked identities with toxicity](https://medium.com/the-false-positive/unintended-bias-and-names-of-frequently-targeted-groups-8e0b81f80a23).
 Designing robust models is hard!